PrestaShop/docs/themes/hummingbird/hooks-hummingbird-theme.md

 Hummingbird theme introduced a brand new UI for the PrestaShop front office.

-A visual map of hook locations was created by the Design team at PrestaShop.
+A visual map of hook locations was created by the Product Design team at PrestaShop.

 {{% notice note %}}
-This page integrates Figma iframes, it may require heavy resources and cause performance issues on slower machines.
+This page embeds Figma views in an iframe, which may slow down your device.
+To avoid this, please click on the links in the article to open the designs in a new tab.
 {{% /notice %}}

 {{< toc >}}